Anouska-Falcao/Project-2/README.md

 ## Project Overview

 This project aims to develop an image classification model to detect COVID-19 from chest X-ray images using a pre-trained ResNet-18 model in PyTorch.
-The goal is to classify the X-ray images into one of three categories: Normal, Viral Pneumonia, or COVID-19.
+It classifies the X-ray images into one of three categories: Normal, Viral Pneumonia, or COVID-19.
 The main objective is to develop a working image classification model capable of predicting the correct class for a given chest X-ray scan with a reasonable level of accuracy.
 Additionally, this project is a hands-on implementation, focusing on the practical aspects of building the model, rather than the theoretical concepts behind Convolutional Neural Networks.

 ## Dataset